Wellness Promotion, Burnout Prevention and Learning To Be Resilient

 An essential focus of our work to date has been on stressing the importance of peer support.
 We are working hard to enhance our Med Families programming and have recently implemented a Peer Support network.
 Improving accessibility and diversity of options available to students seeking mental health services is also a major focus.

 Although individual programs and events are important components of a student wellness plan, the ultimate goal of the Wellness Committee is to foster a culture of wellness among students, faculty, and staff so that wellness becomes a central, rather than supplemental, part of the curriculum.
-During the first two years of medical school this will take the form of a longitudinal curriculum that provides students with concrete self-care skills including training in mindfulness-based stress reduction, periodic mental health checks, opportunities for regular physical activity, and creation of a network of supportive relationships with other students, faculty and staff.
+During the first two years of the MDelta Curriculum, which includes both medical and dental students, this will take the form of a longitudinal curriculum that provides students with concrete self-care skills including training in mindfulness-based stress reduction, periodic mental health checks, opportunities for regular physical activity, and creation of a network of supportive relationships with other students, faculty and staff.
 During third and fourth year, the emphasis will be on carving out protected time for wellness in the midst of the stressors of clerkship rotations and residency applications.
 The wellness skills that the students gain through this curriculum will ideally readily translate to active wellness promotion and burnout prevention as they embark upon residency training.